(Want to see the other party boat in Port Canaveral? Click here for our review)

 As a Central Florida resident, I have a choice to go fishing on the Atlantic Ocean or the Gulf of Mexico – they’re both about 60-75 minutes away from where we live.
 I’ve chosen to fish out of the Atlantic/Cape Canaveral area, simply because traffic to/from is a little better than what I might find on I-4 on the way home from Tampa.

-Anyway, I don’t remember how I discovered the Orlando Princess and Canaveral Princess – knowing me, it was probably via Google search – but they’re owned by the same person and are the party boats I’ve used ever since I “rediscovered” deep sea fishing in the early 2010s or so.
+Anyway, I don’t remember how I discovered the Orlando Princess and Canaveral Princess – knowing me, it was probably via Google search – but they’re owned by the same person and, until 2021, were the party boats I used ever since I “rediscovered” deep sea fishing in the early 2010s or so (here’s the party boat I go on nowadays).

 Their website actually touts 3 boats: